 Inside the fort

-George Lambert: Gallipoli and Palestine Landscapes, Exhibition, Battlefield Tours, Janda's Blog about Gallipoli
+Art, George Lambert: Gallipoli and Palestine Landscapes, Exhibition, Battlefield Tours, George Lambert: Gallipoli and Palestine Landscapes Exhibition

 In late 2006 I was fortunate to receive a Gordon Darling Travel Grant to do field work at Gallipoli.
 The purpose of the grant is to examine the landscape of Gallipoli in relation to paintings and photographs of Gallipoli in the Memorial's collection.
 I joined the Memorial's Battlefield tour that left Australia 13 April.
 After 4 days in Istanbul we have arrived in Cannakale [Chanak] a small town on the Asiatic side of the Dardanelles that looks across the Narrows to the Gallipoli peninsula.
 For a more detailed account of the battlefield group's progress and some fantastic photos of what we are doing, check out my colleague John Lafferty's blog.